MAKING A MANDOLIN

 2/27/09: Tried Siminoff's tap tuning procedure for the tone bars, but didn't finish it.
 Was getting some inconsistent results with my measuring technique.
 Took both bars down to around 0.30" high in the center and tapered towards the ends.
 Left it at that.
 Glued in the kerfing for the back and sanded it down smooth with the rim top (no tap tuning attempted on the back).
 Held off installing the back until I could take some thickness measurements of the both the top and back (for possible future reference).
 Pre and post photos will be posted after I get the back on.

-3/6/09: Put in the fretboard position markers, side dots and frets.
+3/6/09: Put in the fretboard position markers, side dots and frets

 Here's the completed fretboard and the tools used to install frets.
 I used Simonoff's fret setting tool (the aluminum bar in the middle) with a hammer and it worked well.
 The masking tape is to keep from scratching the frets (that on the hammer is leftover from something else).
 It's a real pain to get the frets into the slot for banging on, though.
 They kept coming out of place when I moved my fingers.
-The piece to the left of the setting tool is Stewart McDonald's "fret rocker" (no, it doesn't play R&R) to check for high frets.
+The piece to the left of the setting tool is Stewart MacDonald's "fret rocker" (no, it doesn't play R&R) to check for high frets.
 Yep, got some.
 Taking care of that comes later.

 Here you can see the side dots.
 Not real apparent, but I didn't do a great job of centering them vertically in the binding.
 I was almost ready to put on new binding and try it again.
 However, I noticed with the fretboard on the neck it wasn't as apparent.
 Still need to grind down the ends of the frets and level and crown them.
 Didn't put frets in the narrower extension, as I'm going to "scoop" that area.
 Don't have teeny enough fingers to play way up there, anyway. :)